8 Song Activities to Explore Rainbows and Colors

 Another idea for a rainbow movement song is Dancing Rainbow Colors by Nancy Stewart.
 It is a perfect song for scarves and incorporates different movements.

-5. Freeze like a Colourful Monster:
+5. Freeze like a Colorful Monster:

-A Colourful Calming Activity
+A Colorful Calming Activity

 6. Rainbow Relaxation:

-Singable and Rhyming Books Showcasing Colours:
+Singable and Rhyming Books Showcasing Colors:

 7. Pete the Cat (I Love My White Shoes):